QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 <br/>
 <br/>

 Here is where you specify which dimensions your world preset will apply to.
-It does require a `minecraft:overworld` dimension or your world preset will not work.
+In `"dimension"`, a `"minecraft:overworld"` object is required.
-Valid dimensions are `minecraft:overworld`, `minecraft:nether` and `minecraft:the_end`.
+The dimension `type` can be a built-in preset or a custom dimension preset you implement in your mod.

 `src/main/resources/data/minecraft/example_mod/worldgen/world_preset`